-Description: The purpose of this class is to work as a continued introduction of a variety of classic world literature through short stories, poetry, drama, and nonfiction.
-This course will also focus on the development of research skills through writing and composition.
+Description: The purpose of this course is to introduce literature from classic through contemporary short stories, poetry, drama, and nonfiction.
+This course will be more rigorous than ENG 101 and focus on the development of research skills through writing and composition while continuing with reading comprehension.

 Student Activities: Students will read a variety of short stories and texts supported through a 10th grade textbook.
 Students will begin to delve deeper into plot analysis, mood, setting, characterization, and theme.
 Students will receive continued grammar and vocabulary instruction.
-Students will learn to successfully apply MLA formatting and citation styles.
-Students will also complete an accurately cited research paper/project.
-Discussions will apply ideas from the texts to current events and societal issues at home and around the globe.
+Students will learn to successfully apply MLA formatting and citation styles and complete an accurately cited researched essay /project.
+Discussions will apply ideas from the text to current events and societal issues at home and around the globe.
+Student will also read and discuss a longer works such as Julius Caesar and chosen novel.